Bobby-Davis/CS-499-Computer-Science-Capstone/category-2-algorithms-and-data-structures/README.md

-# CS-499 Capstone – Category 2: Algorithms and Data Structures
+# CS-499 Capstone - Category 2: Algorithms and Data Structures

-## Overview

 This enhancement focuses on improving the performance, scalability, and efficiency of animal data handling in the Rescue Animal Management System.
 Originally created in IT-145, the application used in-memory `ArrayList`s and manual `for` loops for filtering and searching records.
 This was manageable for small datasets, but as data volume increased, operations became slower and more inefficient.